voucherifyio/voucherify-openapi/changelog/OPEN-API.md

 ## 2024-02-13

-Added an introductory page for webhooks.
+- Added an introductory page for webhooks.
+- Fixes to `CUSTOMER.CREATED` and `CUSTOMER.DELETED` schemas

 ## 2024-02-08